aptos-foundation/AIPs/aips/aip-58.md

 requires (*optional): <AIP number(s)>
 ---

-# AIP-X - Gas Schedule Adjustments
+# AIP-58 - Gas Schedule Adjustments

 There is a high discrepancy in current gas calibration.
 Adjust schedule based on high-level calibration (based on grouping into intrinsic, execution, io-read and io-write), while fully automated gas calibration is being developed.